-Trade war fears: Stocks drop sharply at the open
+Trade war fears: Stocks drop sharply again

 Costs could soar for American companies that rely heavily on aluminum and steel produced overseas, such as auto and plane manufacturers and construction.
 Imports make up about a third of the steel American businesses use every year, and more than 90% of aluminum used here.

-Shares of Boeing (BA) and General Motors (GM) dropped for a second day Friday.
-Ford (F) also opened lower.
-All three fell on Thursday.

-If the tariffs bring higher steel and aluminum, companies that rely on them may pass off some of those costs to consumers.
+If the tariffs bring more expensive steel and aluminum, companies that rely on those materials may pass some of those costs to consumers.
 That raises the possibility inflation will creep up.

+Fears about inflation and rising bond yields caused a surge in volatility last month, including two 1,000-point plunges, as the Dow suffered its biggest losses in two years.

+On the other hand, McMillan said, if corporations decide to eat most of those higher costs, their profit will take a hit, hurting their stock prices.

 The tariffs caused yields on U.S. bonds to fall on Thursday as investors sought a haven from volatile stocks.
 Yields and prices move in opposite directions.
 The 10-year Treasury was back up slightly Friday, to 2.83%.